Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

+\item Faster time-to-market (R01), better software quality (R02), process productivity (R03), and team effectiveness \& satisfaction (R04) were the most important results that the participating organizations expected to achieve when starting a DevOps adoption.

+\item The data show that the optimization and automation of processes (R03) may cause faster time-to-market (R01).
+Time-to-market may also be accelerated by increasing people's satisfaction and team effectiveness (R04).
+Thus, it seems that \textit{\textbf{organizations expect to accelerate time-to-market by improving processes and team efficiency, which drives the DevOps adoption}}.

+\item Analogously, the data show that the optimization and automation of processes (R03) may improve software quality (R02).
+Software quality improvement may increase people's satisfaction and team effectiveness (R04).
+Thus, it seems that \textit{\textbf{organizations expect to improve software quality by improving process and team efficiency, which drives the DevOps adoption}}.

+\item The data show that processes, people \& teams, and customers are intrinsically related.
+The participating organizations revealed that the optimization and automation of processes (R03) and team effectiveness and people's satisfaction (R04) are related to the improvement in customer satisfaction and experience (R05).

-\item The association between the domains R01 and R02 (Figure~\ref{fig:NetworkResults}) shows that organizations expect that the goal of reducing time-to-market is not achieved at the expense of product quality.
-Specifically, the relationships of R01d with R02a (better software quality) and R02b (reliability, resilience, availability) highlight this point.
+\item The data show that \textit{\textbf{organizations expect that the goal of reducing time-to-market will not be achieved at the expense of product quality}}.
+Specifically, the relationships of R01d with R02a (better software quality) and R02b (reliability, resilience, availability) may confirm this hypothesis.

 \end{itemize}